-In episode five of the IPTES season, Just Science interviews John Vanderkolk from the Indiana State Laboratory.
-In a previous episode, Vanderkolk used the term Nature’s patterns, now he will discuss the philosophy behind the term and how he uses his Fracture Examination workshop to teach these ideas.
+In episode five of our 2018 IPTES Season, Just Science interviews John Vanderkolk from the Indiana State Laboratory.
+In a previous episode, Vanderkolk used the term Nature's Patterns, now he will discuss the philosophy behind the term and how he uses his Fracture Examination workshop to teach these ideas.

 This episode of Just Science is funded by the National Institute of Justice’s Forensic Technology Center of Excellence [Award 2016-MU-BX-K110].